Kryptoid987/MobilePermissions/README.md

 -iOS must have permission strings set for permission requests to work.
 -Be sure to set Motion Usage to true in InputSystemPackages in settings if using new input system and require Motion Usage.

+WARNING:
+- to request location permission the old input system or 'both' must be enabled.
+There is currently no Input to enabled in the new input system that enables location services allowing us to force the request ahead of it actually being used.
+- to request motion usage the new input system or 'both' must be enabled.
+There is no Input AFAIK in the old input system that can be used to trigger the motion usage permission request ahead of time.
+*These permissions will still be requested by device on enabling something that uses location or motion providing the permission strings are set by external unity packages such as a AR SDK accessing fine location or a native plugin accessing devices pedometer directly.